codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/create-app-ui.md

 ## View changes in Product Dashboard

-Let's visit the Product Dashboard now that we have created applications and assigned them to the `demo-trioapp` product.
+Let's also visit the Product Dashboard now that we have created applications and assigned them to the `demo-trioapp` product.

 * From the sidebar, select **Products**, and then click the product, `demo-trioapp`.